-- Business license: fines, suspension of operation, warnings, orders to suspend or cease continuing operations, confiscations of illegal gains or fines, and even up to 15 days of detention; - Special industry license: warnings or fines of up to RMB1,000 and even up to a 15-days detention.
-In addition, pursuant to various local regulations, hotels failing to obtain the special industry license may be subject to warnings, orders to suspend or cease continuing business operations, confiscations of illegal gains or fines; - Fire prevention safety inspection certificate: (i) suspension of construction of projects, and/or use or operation of the business; and (ii) fines between RMB30,000 and RMB300,000; - Public hygiene license: a range of administrative penalties depending on the seriousness of a hotel's activities: (i) warnings; (ii) fines between RMB500 and RMB30,000; or (iii) suspension of operations for rectification, or revocation of public hygiene license; and - Food operation permit: (i) confiscation of illegal gains, food illegally produced for sale and tools, facilities and raw materials used for illegal production; or (ii) fines between RMB50,000 and RMB100,000 if the value of food illegally produced is less than RMB10,000 or fines of 10 to 20 times of the value of food if such value is equal to or greater than RMB10,000.
+- Business license: (i) orders by the registration authority to take corrective action, with the illegal income confiscated; (ii) if market entity refuses to take corrective action, it shall be fined not less than RMB10,000 nor more than RMB100,000, or (iii) if the circumstances are serious, be ordered to suspend or cease continuing operations, and be fined not less than RMB100,000 nor more than RMB 500,000.; - Special industry license: warnings or fines of up to RMB1,000 and even up to a 15-days detention.
+In addition, pursuant to various local regulations, hotels failing to obtain the special industry license may be subject to warnings, orders to suspend or cease continuing business operations, confiscations of illegal gains or fines (for instance, the fines could reach RMB200,000 in Jiangsu if the circumstances are serious); - Fire prevention safety inspection certificate: (i) suspension of construction of projects, and/or use or operation of the business; and (ii) fines between RMB30,000 and RMB300,000; - Public hygiene license: a range of administrative penalties depending on the seriousness of a hotel's activities:

+(i) warnings; (ii) fines between RMB500 and RMB30,000; (iii) suspension of operations for rectification, or revocation of public hygiene license; - Food operation permit: (i) confiscation of illegal gains, food illegally produced for sale and tools, facilities and raw materials used for illegal production; or (ii) fines between RMB50,000 and RMB100,000 if the value of food illegally produced is less than RMB10,000 or fines of 10 to 20 times of the value of food if such value is equal to or greater than RMB10,000.